-5. STOPPAGE OF WORK DUE TO FAILURE TO COMPLY
+6. STOPPAGE OF WORK DUE TO FAILURE TO COMPLY

-- .1 Non-compliance with this standard and the applicable regulations will not be tolerated by CN. - .2 Failure by the Contractor, Subcontractors or employees to respect established safety guidelines may lead to temporary stoppage of the work, suspension of the employee at fault, closure of the site until the situation is corrected or removal of the Contractor from the work site. - .3 Delays resulting from such closings and any resulting penalties shall be charged to the Contractor.
-The Contractor shall have no recourse against CN with regards to delays resulting from such stoppage of work. - .4 No extension to the Contractual work completion date will be granted as a result of any work stoppage resulting from a safety violation. - .5 CN will withhold payments to ensure correction of safety violations.
+- .1 Non-compliance with this standard and the applicable regulations will not be tolerated by CN. - .2 Failure by the Contractor, its employees, or subcontractors to respect established safety guidelines may lead to temporary stoppage of the work, suspension of the employee at fault, closure of the site until the situation is corrected, or removal of the Contractor from the work site. - .3 Delays resulting from such closings and any resulting penalties shall be charged to the Contractor.
+The Contractor shall have no recourse against CN with regards to delays resulting from such stoppage of work. - .4 No extension to the contractual work completion date will be granted as a result of any work stoppage resulting from a safety violation.

+.5 CN will withhold payments to ensure correction of safety violations.

-6. EXECUTION OF SAFETY COMPLIANCE
+7. EXECUTION OF SAFETY COMPLIANCE

-- .1 The Contractor is responsible for ensuring compliance with all safety rules, standards and regulations in effect. - .2 Ensure compliance or any derivative thereof shall mean: investigating and putting into effect the necessary procedures and mechanisms required to comply with the applicable safety rules, standards and regulations including broadcasting the necessary information to all those having access to the work site controlling and supervising all activities to ensure compliance, and executing corrective measures resulting from non-compliance of activities. - .3 Governing bodies, such as the WCB/CSST, Labour Canada, Transport Canada, etc., may intervene with the Contractor.
+- .1 The Contractor is responsible for ensuring compliance with all safety rules, standards, and regulations in effect. - .2 "Ensure compliance" or any derivative thereof shall mean: Investigating and putting into effect the necessary procedures and mechanisms required to comply with the applicable safety rules, standards, and regulations including broadcasting the necessary information to all those having access to the work site, controlling and supervising all activities to ensure compliance and executing corrective measures resulting from non-compliance of activities. - .3 Governing bodies, such as the WCB/CSST, Labour Canada, Transport Canada, etc., may intervene with the Contractor.
 A party may intervene on its own or in association with other governing bodies and/or CN.
 CN may also ask governing bodies to intervene as required to ensure compliance under their respective jurisdiction.
+The intervention by the governing body may be in the form of a request for corrective action(s) or stoppage of the work site.